-- When the water source is turned ON, water tank will fill.
-Watch your monitor panel LEDs will indicate the level in the water tank. - When water tank is full, turn off the pressurized water and disconnect it from the utility panel.
+- 4. When the water source is turned ON, water tank will fill.
+Watch your monitor panel inside the RV LEDs will indicate the level in the water tank. - 5.
+When water tank is full, turn off the pressurized water and disconnect the hose from the water source first, then disconnect at the utility center panel.